brisarosatti/brisarosatti/README.md

 ##  Hi!🖖 I'm Brisa Rosatti

-Biotechnologist and Scientist working on my skills in Data Science and Programming.
+* 🧪 Biotechnologist and Scientist working on my skills in Data Science and Programming.
+* 🚀 I’m currently enrolled in a Data Science and Machine Learning Bootcamp.
+* 📚 I am also taking extra courses to improve my skills in Python, SQL database modeling, Statistical Analysis and Data Visualization.
+* 👩‍💻 I'm also studying Advanced Bioinformatics - Women in Bioinformatics and Data Science (WBDS) Organization.

 <div>
   <a href="https://github.com/brisarosatti">